Mapsui/Mapsui/docfx/documentation/async-fetching.md

 ![mapsui async fetching architecture](images/brutile_fetcher.png)

 ## Data fetching in other layers
 Other layers like the Layer and ImageLayer have their own implementation.
-They use a delay mechanism in fetching new data.
+They use a delay mechanism in fetching new data and ignore ChangeType.Continuous.